Action Park: Alpine slide

 When Intrawest reopened the water park as Mountain Creek in spring 1998, they announced the slide would remain open for one final season, but riders were required to wear helmets and kneepads.
 The last day of the slide's operation was September 6 of that year, the day before the park closed for the season, as that year's Labor Day was rainy and the slide had to be closed.
 The chutes were torn out afterward, but the route can still be seen from the gondola that replaced the chairlift.
 The resort's mountain-bike route travels down the site and crosses over a few wooden footbridges that provided access over the alpine slide.
 In 2012, Mountain Creek introduced an alpine coaster, which combines elements of an alpine slide and a roller coaster.

 Bailey Ball

 The Bailey Ball was an Alpine Center attraction developed and tested, but never opened to the public, as a result of those tests.
-It consisted of a large foam sphere in which a rider could be secured, and then rolled downward.
-The plan was to do it on a track with PVC pipe as its outer rails, and one was built alongside a ski trail.
+It consisted of a large steel sphere in which a rider could be secured and then rolled downward.
+The plan was to use a track made of PVC pipe as a guide for the ball, and one was built alongside a ski trail.

-The designers neglected to take into account the tendency of PVC pipe to expand in heat.
-During the first test, with a state inspector present on a hot summer day, the ball, with a man inside testing it, went off the track as a result of the pipe expanding and bounded down the adjacent ski slope.
-It continued through the parking lot, across Route 94, and came to rest in a swamp.
-After it came to a natural stop at the bottom, the inspector left without saying anything and park management abandoned the project.
+The designers failed to take into account the tendency of PVC pipe to expand in heat.
+The first test was conducted on a hot summer day with a state inspector present.
+The ball, with a man inside testing it, went off the track as a result of the pipe expansion.
+It bounded down the adjacent ski slope, continued through the parking lot and across Route 94, and came to rest in a swamp.
+Once the ball had stopped, the inspector left without saying anything, and park management abandoned the project.

 Snapple Snap-Up Whipper Snapper Ride

 In 1991, Action Park opened up a 70 ft, two-station bungee jumping tower near the alpine slide.
 During news media coverage of the ride's opening, Andy Mulvihill pushed a television reporter who refused to make the jump off the platform, at the direction of his older sister, then head of public relations for the park.
 The next summer, the tower was upgraded to four jumping stations.
 Guests could not drop very far, and were tethered to a weight that prevented them from bouncing back up to the top of the tower.
 The attraction closed with the park in 1996.